 For publishers and authors, these charts represent a new visibility engine.
 Just as Spotify's playlist placements can make or break a song's success, audiobook chart positions could drive significant discovery.
 The difference is scale - Spotify's 600 million-plus users dwarf the audiences of traditional audiobook platforms.
 Getting featured on a Spotify chart means exposure to listeners who might never have visited Audible or downloaded Apple Books.

 The competitive implications run deep.
-Amazon's Audible has dominated audiobook distribution for years, but it doesn't publish real-time listening data publicly. keeps its audiobook metrics even more tightly guarded.
+Amazon's Audible has dominated audiobook distribution for years, but it doesn't publish real-time listening data publicly.
+Apple keeps its audiobook metrics even more tightly guarded.
 Spotify's transparency play could force both companies to open up their own analytics, fundamentally changing how the audiobook industry measures success.